-Chairperson for the Chemistry and Forensic Science Department, Associate Professor of Chemistry and Assistant Provost for Online/Distance Learning and Curriculum Development
+Chairperson for the Chemistry and Forensic Science Department, Professor of Chemistry and Assistant Provost for Online/Distance Learning and Curriculum Development

 Dr. Evonne Baldauff teaches both introductory and advanced chemistry courses including general, inorganic, and physical chemistry.
 Her favorite course to teach is advanced inorganic chemistry where students learn about the symmetry of molecules, but far too few of them enjoy it as much as she does!
 She also serves as Chair of the Department of Chemistry and Forensic Science, a role that she absolutely loves.